 What are the sanctions in case of non-compliance?

-If a company fails to timely comply with its UBO obligations, its directors can not only be held liable by the company but also be punished with fines ranging from minimum EUR 50 to maximum EUR 5 000.
+First, if a company fails to timely comply with its UBO identification obligations, its directors can not only be held liable by the company but also be punished with fines ranging from minimum EUR 50 to maximum EUR 5,000 under the Companies Code.

 From which date on will the information need to be provided to the UBO register?

 All depends on the date of publication of the decree that will determine the practicalities of the UBO register.
-The decree is expected to be published in June 2018.
-By that time the register should also be up and running.
+The decree is expected to be published in February 2018.
+The register should also be up and running by June 2018.